 Bellringers is the largest, with around 2600 members.
 It is divided into 15 Branches.
 Wokingham is in the Sonning

-Deanery Branch, which has 17 towers with active bands of ringers.
-Wokingham has two 8-bell towers: All Saints and St
+Deanery Branch, which has 17 towers with rings of bells.
+Wokingham has two 8-bell towers: All Saints and St Paul's.

-Paul's.
-See: Map of Oxford Diocesan Guild See: Map of Sonning
+See: Map of Oxford Diocesan Guild See: Map of Sonning Deanery

 Ringing societies are affiliated to the Central Council